bidulechou/ansible-role-test/README.md

 ### Clone Rolespec and Ansible Role Test Git Repositories
-Extract both repositories in the same location, your testing project folder, as show in the example below:
+Extract both repositories in the same location, your testing project folder.
+If you wan to begin from scratch, just clone _rolespec git repository_ as show in the sample below:

 ```shell